Brand Partnerships Manager Jobs in USA with Visa Sponsorship

 Can I get sponsored on an O-1 visa for Brand Partnerships roles?

 Yes, the O-1A is a viable path for Brand Partnerships Managers who have built a recognizable professional profile.
 Qualifying evidence includes keynote speaking, published industry articles, awards, documented leadership of high-profile campaigns, or a track record of deal-making at scale.
-Unlike the H-1B, the O-1A has no annual cap and no lottery, so it can be filed at any point in the year.
+Unlike the H-1B visa, the O-1A has no annual cap and no lottery, so it can be filed at any point in the year.

 How competitive is H-1B sponsorship for marketing and partnerships roles compared to technical roles?